herreraJe1/IT_Automation_Tools/README.md

 # ⚙️ Automate Windows User Setup – PowerShell Script

 This project contains a PowerShell script that automates the creation of local user accounts in Windows, designed for IT support and remote onboarding.
-The repository includes a bilingual SOP (Standard Operating Procedure) for documentation and operational clarity.
+The repository includes a SOP (Standard Operating Procedure) for documentation and operational clarity.

 ## 📂 Contents
 - `create_local_user.ps1` → PowerShell script to create and assign a local user